-We have audited the accompanying financial statements of the governmental activities and major fund of the Manistee Downtown Development Authority, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Manistee Downtown Development Authority's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and major fund of the Manistee Downtown Development Authority, (a component unit of the City of Manistee, Michigan) as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Manistee Downtown Development Authority's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and major fund of the Manistee Downtown Development Authority, as of June 30, 2023, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and major fund of the Manistee Downtown Development Authority, as of June 30, 2024, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.